aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-12-air-pollution.md

 Similar findings are reported [around the world](https://www.theguardian.com/environment/2020/apr/11/positively-alpine-disbelief-air-pollution-falls-lockdown-coronavirus), as improved air quality becomes an unexpected consequence of the lockdown.

-Not that people get much chance to go out and enjoy it.
+Not of course that people get much chance to go out and enjoy it.

+---
 The github repository with the data files and python notebook is [here](https://github.com/aodhanlutetiae/covid).